lauraredmondson/CodeFirstGirlsSheffield-Python-Intro/Projects/Project_descriptions.md

 #### Analysis ideas:

-- What are the most common and uncommon crime types?
+- What are the most common crime types?
+Plot the top 10 crimes.

-- Plot the number of each crime type.

 - What are the top crimes in each region?
 Plot the number of crimes by region.

+- Plot the top 5 crimes in each region.
+Do this for 3 regions of your choice.

 - How is each crime type resolved?
 Plot the resolution from each crime type.

 #### Example code:
 ```python